yutiansut/crate/blackbox/docs/cli-tools.rst

 Unsafe-bootstrap
 ^^^^^^^^^^^^^^^^

-The ``unsafe-bootstrap`` operation lets you force one of the nodes to form a new cluster on its own, using its local copy of the cluster metadata.
+The ``unsafe-bootstrap`` command lets you force one of the nodes to form a new cluster on its own, using its local copy of the cluster metadata.
 To perform unsafe cluster bootstrapping, run: